agarwa65/lidar_camera_calibration/README.md

   rosmsg show sensor_msgs/CameraInfo
 ```

-6. Python Script('read_bag.py') to see the values in the rosbag
+6. Script 'read_bag.py' to see the values in the rosbag

 7. To publish the topics in the bag, run in a new terminal:
 ```shell